-Correspondence with the Board for EPA-students goes through examencommissiebms@utwente.nl.
-For more information contact the clerks' office on (053 489) 1049 / 2402.
+Correspondence with the Board for EPA-students goes through examencommissie-bms@utwente.nl.

 5. Additional subjects

 5a.
 Graduation with distinction

 If upon sitting the Bachelor's examination, the student has given evidence of exceptional capability, 'cum laude' ('with distinction') will be recorded on the degree certificate.
 A student is considered to have exceptional capability if the following three conditions are met.